 The Australian Labor Party support a fair pathway to citizenship for all New Zealanders residing in Australia.

-You may recall that in 2015 the ALP ratified a policy supporting a fair pathway to citizenship for all New Zealanders residing in Australia.
-The 2018 National Platform retains that policy and one ensuring no migrant is permanently temporary.
+Both ALP policies were first ratified in July 2015.
+One supporting a fair pathway to citizenship for all New Zealanders residing in Australia, and one ensuring no migrant is permanently temporary.
 Both policies are outlined below.

-236. Labor believes that there is an inequity for New Zealand citizens living in Australia under the terms of the Trans-Tasman Travel Arrangements (TTTA).
-Labor believes that there should be consideration given to the permanent residency status and potential citizenship arrangements for New Zealand citizens living in Australia under the terms of the TTTA.
+05. Labor believes that there is an inequity for New Zealand citizens living in Australia under the terms of the Trans-Tasman Travel Arrangements (TTTA).
+Labor will consider the permanent residency status and potential citizenship arrangements for New Zealand citizens living in Australia under the terms of the TTTA.

-Click to view the ALP National Platform – consultation draft (April 2018)
+Click to view the ALP National Platform (March 2021)

 More recently the Coalition Government announced a proposed new pathway to permanent residency in February 2016.
 The New Zealand stream 189 visa became available from 1 July 2017.